MikaylaMiklos/MART341-WebDesign/WebDesignHomework/Assignment13/readme.md

 **At Least 4 Pages** – I am using my blog page that I've been working on, but cut down some of the content to make it easier to work with.

-**Responsive Design** – Ensure the website layout adjusts smoothly across different screen sizes (desktop, tablet, and mobile).
+**Responsive Design** – Design adjusts somewhat smoothly across desktop and mobile screen sizes, I tested it and the images are the only thing I'm having trouble sizing appropriately.
+I don't have a tablet to test on.

 **Media Queries** – Use CSS media queries to make design adjustments at specific screen widths for optimal user experience on all devices.